F1shop/Dotfiles/readme.md

-This is a minimal rice.
+This is a minimal rice for productivity.

 Please note: this easy installation deletes the i3 configuration file.
 If you wish to keep your i3 configuration file, save it in a directory other than .config.